 Reiki Level 3 – Master Level (Shinpiden)

 Reiki Level 3 is the spiritual level of Reiki.
-In this level, Reiki is no longer just a method to heal one’s self and others, but is considered a way of life.
+At this level, Reiki is no longer just a method to heal one’s self and others but is considered a way of life.
 Attending a Reiki Level 3 course will enable students to learn the master Reiki symbol and different Reiki techniques.